 Tip: Use videoconferencing for interactions, and video for conveying information.
 A video can be viewed prior to the video conference (or at any time) to set the tone for the conference to follow.
 Be sure to provide a template with guiding statements to help students take notes and record their questions for discussion.

 HOT!
-The Cybersecurity & Infrastructure Security Agency provided the following:
+The Cybersecurity & Infrastructure Security Agency provides the following:

 FreeConferenceCall.com offers free video conferencing.
 Per the site, "Your account includes free video conferencing with up to 1,000 participants, supporting up to five simultaneous video feeds.
 Free recording of video and screen sharing is included."

 Google Meet is ideal for classroom video meetings, as it has security features.
+It's also free for all.
 TechLearning posted 6 Tips forTeaching with Google Meet by Brian Nadel (2020, April 22).

 Microsoft Teams includes a free version with multiple features: unlimited chat and search, online meetings and video calling, 10 GB of team file storage and 2 GB personal file storage per person, real time collaboration with Office apps for the web, and more.
 Information security is included.